LarryRuane/minesim/README.md

 getting credit for 59.89% of blocks with "only" 59.42% of the hashrate.
 That's because of its high hashrate and its close proximity to another strong miner, `iceland-gw`.

+### Motivations for writing this simulator

+This simulator hopes to make cryptocurrency developers aware of the dangers of reducing block interval or increasing block size.
+Doing either of these increases the "gravitational pull" that miners and pools experience to be near other centers of high hashrate.
+In physics, gravity is a weak force -- many other forces can overcome it -- but it a force.
+Mining is an extremely competitive industry with low barriers to entry and razor-thin profit margins, so if a miner or a mining pool can physically locate near other miners, its 2 percent profit may double!
+Geographic centralization makes attacking the network easier by, for example, governments, who can shut down a large fraction of mining power that is within their jurisdiction.

 ### Block-interval sample time generators